A Century of Harlem Renaissance, a Groundbreaking Moment in American Art and Culture

 The show will also be accompanied by a series of related programs.
 On October 28th, between 10 a.m. and 5 p.m., the museum will host a Harlem Renaissance Community Day where the entire community is invited for a fun, free day of art exploration at CMA.

-Organized on the centennial of the Harlem Renaissance which started in New York with literature and poetry, the exhibition at Columbus Museum of Art will offer a major survey on the visual art and material culture of the groundbreaking movement against the dominant white culture.
-This lushly illustrated chronicle includes work by cherished artists such as Aaron Douglas, Romare Bearden, Allan Rohan Crite, Palmer Hayden, William Johnson, Jacob Lawrence, Archibald Motley, and James Van Der Zee.
+Organized on the centennial of the Harlem Renaissance, initially known as the New Negro Movement, the exhibition at Columbus Museum of Art will offer a major survey on the visual art and material culture of the groundbreaking movement against the dominant white culture.
+It explores the movement which first started in New York with literature and poetry.
+This lushly illustrated chronicle includes works by cherished world renowned artists such as Aaron Douglas, Romare Bearden, Allan Rohan Crite, Palmer Hayden, William Johnson, Jacob Lawrence, Archibald Motley, and James Van Der Zee.
 The project is the culmination of decades of reflection, research, and scholarship by Wil Haygood, acclaimed biographer and preeminent historian on Harlem and its cultural roots.
 In thematic chapters, the author captures the history and the range and breadth of the Harlem Renaissance, including literature, visual art and jazz.

 Featured image: Allan Rohan Crite – School’s Out (detail).
 Smithsonian Museum of American Art; Lucy Ashijan – Untitled (Savoy Dressing Room) (detail), 1937-42.
 Gelatin silver print.
 Columbus Museum of Art, Ohio.
 Photo League Collection, gift of Gregor Ashijan Preston.
 All images courtesy of the Columbus Museum of Art.